BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

         - MAY overprovision.
     - MUST push `user_balance_satoshi` to the user.
         - MAY overprovision.
-    - MUST use a high enough onchain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the user payment confirmed.
+    - MUST use a high enough onchain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the user paid the order and established a peer connection.
         - MAY overprovision.
+- MUST send `channel_ready` after the funding transaction has `minimum_depth` confirmations.
+- MUST allow zero channel reserves if `supports_zero_channel_reserve`.

 In case the channel open succeeded
 - MUST set open.state to `SUCCESS` and open.fail_reason to `null`.